To contact a faculty member directly, call the School of Graduate Studies at (212) 217-4300.

 Natasha Degen is Professor and Chair of Art Market Studies.
 She earned an AB from Princeton University and a MPhil and PhD from the University of Cambridge, where she studied as a Gates Scholar.
-She serves as a member of the Editorial Board for the Journal for Art Market Studies, and is a recognized writer and critic, having contributed to publications including The New Yorker, The Financial Times, The New York Times, Artforum and frieze.
+She is a recognized writer and critic, having contributed to publications including The New Yorker, The Financial Times, The New York Times, Artforum and frieze, and serves as a member of the Editorial Board for the Journal for Art Market Studies.
 Among other prizes, she received a $30,000 art criticism award from the Andy Warhol Foundation and a Luce Scholarship which sent her to Beijing for a year.
 She edited The Market (MIT Press, 2013), an interdisciplinary anthology tracing the art market's interaction with contemporary practice.

 Chad Laird specializes in modern and contemporary art, film and museum studies.
 He was the recipient of the 2014-2015 SUNY Chancellor's Awards for Excellence in Adjunct Teaching.
 In addition to teaching in the Art Market Studies MA program and the History of Art undergraduate program at FIT, Laird teaches art history, aesthetics, and design theory at the New York School of Interior Design.
 He is a co-founder of the Sunview Luncheonette, a community art space in Brooklyn where he is involved in programming.

-Florence Lynch is Director of Sales + PR at the Elizabeth Dee Gallery.
-Formerly, she was co-owner of LYNCH THAM, a contemporary art gallery on the Lower East Side, and Florence Lynch Gallery, a contemporary art gallery in New York’s Chelsea gallery district.
-Lynch has over 15 years of art world experience, and has worked as an independent curator, critic and lecturer.
+Florence Lynch is a New York-based art dealer who works in new markets and travels frequently to Asia as a consultant.
+She is former Director of Sales and Public Relations at Elizabeth Dee, New York.
+She also co-owned LYNCH THAM, a contemporary art gallery formerly on the Lower East Side, established in 2013, and was the founder of Florence Lynch Gallery, a contemporary art gallery of international standing previously located in New York’s Chelsea gallery district.
+Lynch has over 20 years of art world experience, and has worked as an independent curator, critic, and lecturer.